 - We also provide the Bug Club home reading programme.
 This exciting resource allows children to access allocated books on their tablets/computers at home.
 The more they read the more rewards they receive.
 As well as developing their reading skills this Bug Club motivates our children to read for pleasure with colourful, engaging books and built in comprehension challenges.
 If you would like to access Bug Club please follow this link: Bug Club Login

-The Teaching of Phonics, Spelling and Writing at Mersey Park Primary School
+The Teaching of Writing at Mersey Park Primary School